Go Fund Me

 The grass stalks below were collected by Mayian and her parents in the Maasai Mara in 2021, and represent 13 different species.

-Unfortunately, livestock – especial goats and sheep – have been devastating the grazing areas of north kenya by pulling up the roots of the small patches of grass that remain.
+Unfortunately, livestock – especially goats and sheep – have been devastating the grazing areas of north Kenya by pulling up the roots of the small patches of grass that remain.
 It’s been estimated that 70% of the landscape is now on the edge of permanent desertification, which means that only 30% of the area has the ability to repair itself and produce the grass that is so desperately needed by wildlife and livestock alike.

 Mayian’s dream is to see Samburu covered in rich fields of grass again one day.
 It will take a lot of work to restore the landscape and regenerate the grass, but in the meantime she wants to find ways to help the Grevy’s zebra and the other wild life that depends on grasslands to survive.
 Her aim is to raise awareness and contribute to raising funds by making Art.